JET Application Information

 JET Program applicants have their choice of requesting to be interviewed at any of the Consulates in the US or the Embassy, located in Washington, D.C. on their application form.
 For a list of all interview locations, please access the JET Program USA webpage.

-Please note that some Consulates run interviews in more than one location, so please read through the list completely.
-This cannot be changed once you submit your application.
-In principle, interview locations are also departure locations.
+Please note that in principle, interview locations are also departure locations.
 However, it is possible to change to a different departure location within the same group (e.g. an individual who interviewed in a Group A city could choose to depart from another Group A city, but not a Group B city, and vice-versa).

 Applicants are usually informed in January whether or not they have been selected for an interview.
 Candidates who have successfully moved on to the interview phase of the application process will be interviewed at a predetermined time on one day during the interview period.
 Candidates are only interviewed once during the selection process.
 There are not multiple interview phases.
 Please see the interview page for more information on interviews.

-Please note that some Consulates run interviews in more than one location, so please read through the list completely.
-This cannot be changed once you submit your application.
-In principle, interview locations are also departure locations.
+Please note that in principle, interview locations are also departure locations.
 However, it is possible to change to a different departure location within the same group (e.g. an individual who interviewed in a Group A city could choose to depart from another Group A city, but not a Group B city, and vice-versa).

 Applicants are usually informed in January whether or not they have been selected for an interview.
 Candidates who have successfully moved on to the interview phase of the application process will be interviewed at a predetermined time on one day during the interview period.
 Candidates are only interviewed once during the selection process.
 There are not multiple interview phases.
 Please see the interview page for more information on interviews.